Miky88/CPP-Header/README.md

 };

 /*
-  You need to pass the array with header strings, the number of lines the array has and an optional columns fixing value.
+  You need to pass the array with header strings and the number of lines the array has */
-*/

 header(head, sizeof(head)/sizeof(head[0]));